jgauffin/griffin.yo/README.md

 An easy SPA library written in TypeScript.
 Either use it as a complete SPA framework, or use any of the classes directly (view render, router, view model handler, http client).

+The `bin` folder contains the scripts that you should use in your projects.

 ***Got no dependencies, not even on jQuery***

 Supports: